remati037/viralio/ROLE_SYSTEM.md

 # Role-Based Access Control System

-This document explains the role and tier system implemented in ViralVault.
+This document explains the role and tier system implemented in Viralio.

 ## Overview